PrathamRajendraPednekar/NLP-Hotel_Review-sentiment-analysis/README.md

   The best-performing model achieved an accuracy of X%, with the following metrics for the "angry" class:

-  Precision: Y%
+  Precision: 0.88%
-  Recall: Z%
+  Recall: 0.88%
-  F1-Score: W%
+  Accuracy: 0.88%

   These results indicate that the model is effective in identifying different sentiments in hotel reviews, particularly in pinpointing negative feedback.

   Business Impact
   The sentiment analysis model provides the following benefits to hotel management:

-Quick Identification of Issues: Automatically flags negative reviews, allowing for rapid response and resolution of customer complaints.
+    - Quick Identification of Issues: Automatically flags negative reviews, allowing for rapid response and resolution of customer complaints.
-Enhanced Customer Satisfaction: By addressing issues promptly, hotels can improve their service quality, leading to higher customer satisfaction and loyalty.
+    - Enhanced Customer Satisfaction: By addressing issues promptly, hotels can improve their service quality, leading to higher customer satisfaction and loyalty.
-Data-Driven Decisions: Insights from sentiment analysis can inform strategic decisions, such as training programs for staff, improvements in facilities, or marketing strategies.
+    - Data-Driven Decisions: Insights from sentiment analysis can inform strategic decisions, such as training programs for staff, improvements in facilities, or marketing strategies.
-Positive Review Leverage: Positive reviews can be identified and highlighted in marketing campaigns to attract more customers.
+    - Positive Review Leverage: Positive reviews can be identified and highlighted in marketing campaigns to attract more customers.

-Future Work
+  #Future Work
     Model Improvement: Incorporate more advanced NLP techniques and larger datasets to improve model accuracy.
     Multilingual Support: Extend the model to analyze reviews in multiple languages to cater to a global customer base.
     Integration: Integrate the sentiment analysis model with existing customer relationship management (CRM) systems for seamless operation.

   By automating the sentiment analysis of hotel reviews, this project empowers hotel management to proactively enhance the guest experience and maintain a competitive edge in the industry.